 Some sources claim that the Community was formally registered in the country in 1992, during the era of the Fourth Caliphate.
 However, “Ahmadiyya Muslim Mosques Around The World”, claims that the Jamaat was established in 2001.
 Nevertheless, the history of Ahmadiyya in Ireland started when Bashir Ahmad Orchard converted to Ahmadiyya in the late 1940’s.
 He began working in Ireland from 1949–1952 and later 1966–1983.
 Bashir Ahmad Orchard was dead by 2002.
 Ibrahim Noonan was sent to Ireland to attempt to make progress in the early 2000’s.

-There is only one Ahmadiyya mosques in the country.
-The majority of the members are of South Asian origin.
-Ireland consisted of five jamaats, with a total of 467 Ahmadis.
+There is only one Ahmadiyya temple in the whole country.
+The majority of the members are of Pakistani immigratns on asylum.
+Ireland consisted of five jamaats, allegedly with a total of 467 Ahmadis.
 About 40% of the Ahmadis in Ireland reside in Galway.
 There are an estimated 60 members who are under asylum in the country, a third of which are under asylum in Galway.
 Besides, Galway and Dublin, the Community has members in Cork, Limerick, and a number of smaller towns and cities across Ireland.
 There are two Ahmadiyya mosques in Ireland, one in Galway in the western coast, and in Lucan near the eastern coast in County Dublin.
 The first ever Jalsa salana was held in 2002.

 Bashir Ahmad Orchard was the first ever Irish-Ahmadi.
 He was also the first ever Irish-Ahmadi-Imam.
 He seems to have been working in Ireland from 1949 to 1952 and 1966–1983.
 Barely anyone converted to Ahmadiyya in that era.